Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Leaving Summit Chief Mountain and Little Big Chief Mountain
+Leaving Summit Chief Mountain and Little Big Chief Behind

 From the top, I downclimbed the class 4 terrain to the top of the old anchor.
-But I only brought a 30m rope and continued down the grass slope.
-Then I rappelled off a decent size chockstone lodged behind a giant rock to the snow.
+But since I only brought a 30-meter rope, I continued down the steep and grassy slope.
+Then I rappelled off a decent-sized chockstone lodged behind a giant rock to reach the snow.

-Back at the ridge gap, I made another rappel to the other side before continuing.
-Soon, I reversed the route through slabs and the waterfall to camp.
-But with 17.5 miles ahead, I skipped my nap and packed to leave the area.
+Back at the ridge gap, I made another rappel to the other side before continuing my descent.
+Soon, I retraced the route through the slabs and the waterfall to reach my camp.
+But with 17.5 miles ahead of me, I skipped my nap and packed up to leave the beautiful area.

 En route to Dutch Miller Gap